Hey Kids (Start Here)

 “Positive.”

-They proceeded carefully along the hall, stepping laterally along the steep grade.
+They started along the hall, stepping laterally down the steep grade.

 Volker was relieved to be out of the airlock, but wasn’t fond of the idea that they’d have to go back through the thing to get out of this place.
 He tried to distract himself by sweeping his light along the walls, looking for Goa’uld words that he knew.